 Traveling overland (in a car on land) is much easier than flying from destination to destination, and the weather is much better!

-You are collected from the airport on arrival on day one on Tanzania group safaris, and transferred back to the airport on the last day of your journey.
+You are collected from the airport on arrival on day one for Tanzania safari, and transferred back to the airport on the last day of your journey.
 Alternatively, you can normally arrange pick-up and drop-off at / from your pre-and post-safari hotel, if you prefer.
-Land travel is usually undertaken during Tanzania Safaris in a 4×4 vehicle which can cope with challenging African roads.
+Land travel is usually undertaken during Tanzania Safari in a 4×4 vehicle which can cope with challenging African roads.
 We can also arrange shuttle transfers or private transfers for those landing in Nairobi at an additional rate.

-Accommodation is a huge portion of your Tanzanian safari’s final cost.
+All in all accommodation is a huge portion of your Tanzanian safaris final cost.
 Fortunately for all budgets Tanzania provides everything.
 There is something to suit every taste, from camping to inexpensive lodges to tented camps to luxurious properties.

 When planning your safari, you can find a balance between comfort, cost and staying in fantastic properties.
-It might be worth adding a camping safari part for a few nights so you can spend out on your last night on that unforgettable luxury lodge.
+Obviously it might be worth adding a camping safari for a few nights.
+Then you can spend out on your last night on that unforgettable luxury lodge.

-Your expert on Zaita Tours can prepare a quote using budget, medium and luxury accommodation.
+Your expert at Zaita Tours can prepare a quote using budget, medium and luxury accommodation.
 We can also provide a mix of different styles for tailoring the experience to your tastes and budget.

 Time of Travel